tinyzqh/circuit-sat/README.md

 Also, C-VAE, [D-VAE](https://github.com/muhanzhang/D-VAE), Attention Mechanism and Heterogeneous Graph Embedding can be referred.

 I think using an adjacency matrix to represent the ordering of the nodes and the connections between nodes would be a feasible solution.

+### Motivation
+If AIG representation works, the motivation behind it is quite similar to the one described in [Applying Logic Synthesis for Speeding Up SAT](https://www.researchgate.net/profile/Niklas_Een/publication/220944461_Applying_Logic_Synthesis_for_Speeding_Up_SAT/links/00b7d537cde06c8184000000.pdf).
+Also, the creator of *abc* also published a paper [Circuit-Based Intrinsic Methods to Detect Overfitting](http://proceedings.mlr.press/v119/chatterjee20a.html), which might be useful later.

 ### igraph structure
 For AIG, the nodes can be categorized as the input node, internal AND nodes, the output node.
 The type values for each kind of nodes are as follows: